tomdesair/tus-java-server/README.md

 * `disableTusExtension(String)`: Disable the `TusExtension` for which the `getName()` method matches the provided string.
 The default extensions have names "creation", "checksum", "expiration", "concatenation", "termination" and "download".
 You cannot disable the "core" feature.

 For now this library only provides filesystem-based storage and locking options.
-You can however provide your own implementation of a `UploadStorageService` and `UploadLockingService` using the methods `withUploadStorageService(UploadStorageService)` and `withUploadLockingService(UploadLockingService)`
+You can however provide your own implementation of a `UploadStorageService` and `UploadLockingService` using the methods `withUploadStorageService(UploadStorageService)` and `withUploadLockingService(UploadLockingService)` in order to support different types of upload storage.

 ### 2. Processing an upload
-TODO
+To process an upload request you have to pass the current `javax.servlet.http.HttpServletRequest` and `javax.servlet.http.HttpServletResponse` objects to the `me.desair.tus.server.TusFileUploadService.process()` method.
+Typical places were you can do this are inside Servlets, Filters or REST API Controllers (see [examples](#quick-start-and-examples)).

+Optionally you can also pass a `String ownerKey` parameter.
+The `ownerKey` can be used to have a hard separation between uploads of different users, groups or tenants in a multi-tenant setup.
+Examples of `ownerKey` values are user ID's, group names, client ID's...

 ### 3. Retrieving the uploaded bytes and metadata within the application
-TODO
+Once the upload has been completed by the user, the business logic layer of your application needs to retrieve and do something with the uploaded bytes.
+This can be achieved by using the `me.desair.tus.server.TusFileUploadService.getUploadedBytes(String uploadURL)` method.
+The passed `uploadURL` value should be the upload url used by the user to which he uploaded his file.
+Therefor your application should pass the upload URL of completed uploads to the backend.
+Optionally, you can also pass an `ownerKey` value to this method in case your application chooses to process uploads using owner keys.

 ### 4. Upload cleanup
 TODO